Reserva Natural Punta Cucharas: Flora

 Critically endangered plant species include Cordia rupicola and Leptocereus quadricostatus (sebucan); Endangered is Guaiacum officinale (guaiac tree) and vulnerable is the Maytenus ponceana.
 Some of the 147 plant species found at the Punta Cucharas Reserve are listed below.

 Fauna

 Birds

 Fifty-six bird species have been identified in the Reserve.
 Five of them are endemic species.
-A partial catalog of the bird species found in the Reserve includes Charrancito (Sternula antillarum), a key IBA water foul species that breeds in the area.
-Endemic species are: Zumbador Verde (Anthracothorax viridis), (Chlorostilbon maugaeus), San Pedrito (Todus mexicanus), Carpintero (Melanerpes portoricensis), Juí (Myiarchus antillarum), Bienteveo (Vireo latimeri), Reinita Mariposera (Dendroica adelaidae), Comeñame (Loxigilla portoricensis), and Reina Mora (Spindalis portoricensis).
-Mariquita ("Agelaius xanthomus") flies into the area but does not reside there.
+A partial catalog of the bird species found in the Reserve includes Charrancito (Sternula antillarum), a key IBA waterfowl species that breeds in the area.
+Endemic species are: Zumbador Verde (Anthracothorax viridis), Chlorostilbon maugaeus, San Pedrito (Todus mexicanus), Carpintero (Melanerpes portoricensis), Juí (Myiarchus antillarum), Bienteveo (Vireo latimeri), Reinita Mariposera (Dendroica adelaidae), Comeñame (Loxigilla portoricensis), and Reina Mora (Spindalis portoricensis).
+Mariquita (Agelaius xanthomus) flies into the area but does not reside there.
 Other bird species are: Zumbador Dorado (Anthracothorax dominicus), Zumbador Pechiazul (Eulampis holosericeus), Zorzal Pardo (Margarops fuscatus) and Jilguero (Euphonia musica).

 There are 56 species identified of which six are endemic, 44 are resident, five are migratory and one is introduced.
 The following table lists a sampling of them.